 When doing research for this article, we noticed that one registrar always seemed to be in first place on all the lists for the largest domain registrars in the world, and that was GoDaddy.
-GoDaddy was founded 23 years ago, and as of September 2019 has around 78 million registered domains.
+GoDaddy was founded 23 years ago, and as of July 2022 has over 84 million registered domains.
 In 2005, GoDaddy became the largest domain registrar, and in 2018 it became the biggest web host in the world.
 GoDaddy owes its popularity largely to the selection of domain extensions it has, which includes the standard ones such as .com, .org, .co.uk, and the more creative ones like .space, .buzz, .app.

 There is also an option to do pre-registration for domains that will be open to purchase soon.
 The pre-registering is done by submitting an application, after which GoDaddy will try to get you your desired domain.
 In case they don’t, you will receive a refund for the pre-registration.

 When you purchase a domain with GoDaddy, you will get a domain that can have up to 100 subdomains.
 GoDaddy will set up the domain for you, meaning you won’t need to do any of the technical work.
 Another thing it will be doing for you is monitoring your domain at all times so any downtime is avoided.
 If you need to forward your domains to an existing site, GoDaddy will also provide you with tools that will enable you to do that.
 Finally, for any technical issues, GoDaddy will give you support that is available 24/7.